Bhairanayakanahalli

-Bhairanayakanahalli is a village of Nelamangala subdistrict, Bangalore Rural district in the state of Karnataka, India.
+Bhairanayakanahalli is a village of Nelamangala subdistrict, Bengaluru North district in the state of Karnataka, India.
 It is located about 40 km north-west of Bangalore.
 In 2011, the population was 1050 with 596 males and 454 females.

-The Bhairanayakanahalli Halt Railway Station is a connecting place for surrounding villages like Chikkahalli, Kamasandra, Vadagere, Kenjiganahalli, Hasurahalli, Baradi, etc.
+The Bhairanayakanahalli railway station is a halt Railway Station which is a connecting place for surrounding villages like Chikkahalli, Kamasandra, Vadagere, Kenjiganahalli, Hasurahalli, Baradi, etc.